dave-read/iot-stamp/README.md

 - ASA Job that connects to IOT Hub to query for specific events

 The script that runs the templates in the correct order is [create-stamp.sh](iot-stamp/create-stamp.sh) This project is a work in process and should not be used for production deployments.
+Evetually these template can be combined when there's a more clear picture of the dependencies.